Secure access and data for workflows in Azure Logic Apps

 For more information about securing services by using client certificate authentication, review these topics:

-Microsoft identity platform
+Microsoft Entra platform

-On Request triggers, you can use Microsoft identity platform, for authenticating incoming calls after you set up Microsoft Entra authorization policies for your logic app.
-For all other triggers and actions that provide the Active Directory OAuth authentication type for you to select, specify these property values:
+On the Request trigger, you can use the Microsoft Entra platform to authenticate incoming calls after you set up Microsoft Entra authorization policies for your logic app.

 Property (designer) Property (JSON) Required Value Description

-Authentication type Yes Active Directory OAuth
+Authentication type Yes Active Directory OAuth (OAuth 2.0 with Microsoft Entra ID)

 or